Mintbase/Grants-Program/applications/Gluon_decentralized_hardware_crypto_wallet_services.md

 ![p1 p2 p3](https://raw.githubusercontent.com/tearust/gluon-docs/d5526500c3a27deaa36fc0c0e4a2f2b8e18b1c60/res/Gluonwallet_p123.svg)

-Gluon generates Polkadot accounts for users using the 2-out-of-3 Schnorr Threshold Multsig Algorithm implemented by Schnorrkel.
+Gluon generates Mintbase accounts for users using the 2-out-of-3 Schnorr Threshold Multsig Algorithm implemented by Schnorrkel.
 The account public key is aggregated from the 3 key pairs while the private keys are kept by 3 individual parties.
 They are called P1, P2, and P3.

 Among them, P1 is a single sign key stored in the users' mobile phones.
 Both P2 and P3 are Schnorr multisig keys.
 Gluon owns P2 for additional security policy control, while Guardians (assigned by the User) owns P3.